AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 ## Instructions for setting up the legacy SharePoint integration

+>[!IMPORTANT]
+>
-This integration has been deprecated.
+>This integration has been deprecated.
 The instructions here are for information only and will be removed in the near future.

 Workfront connects to [!DNL SharePoint] Online using OAuth 2.0, a standard used by most web-based integrations for the authentication and authorization of users.